HOW TO MAKE MELOMAKARONA

 … After all, you’re only eating them once a year… However, keep this in mind: If you are a diet-conscious eater, then you might want to pay some attention to the calorie count.

-If compared to the other popular Greek Christmas sweet, kourabiedes, they tend to be more healthier because they do not contain butter nor tons of confectionery sugar sprinkled on top.
+If compared to the other popular Greek Christmas sweet, kourabiedes, they tend to be healthier because they do not contain butter or tons of confectionery sugar sprinkled on top.
 Besides, since they are prepared with olive oil, honey, and walnuts, melomakarona are certainly a much healthier choice.

 Melomakarona and Kourabiedes.